 Who can participate in a clinical trial?

-All clinical trials protocols include definitions of who is eligible to participate.
+All clinical trial protocols include definitions of who is eligible to participate.
 Criteria may include age, gender, the type and stage of a disease, previous treatment history and other medical conditions.
 Some participants may be healthy volunteers, who serve as control groups.

 Why participate in a clinical trial?